 The available strength can be easily determined by using the tables of the AISC Manual.
 Available strength values can be verified by hand calculations, as follows

 From AISC Manual Table 1-11, the geometric properties are as follows:

-From AISC Specification Section G5, if the exact radius is unknown, h shall be taken as the corresponding outside dimension minus three times the design wall thickness.
+Note: According to AISC Specification Section B4.1b, if the corner radius is not known, b and h shall be taken as the outside dimension minus three times the design wall thickness.
 This is generally a conservative assumption.

 Example from AISC Design Examples

 FEM Loads and Constraint